 Like the NASA Team algorithm, the Bootstrap algorithm is empirically derived based on relationships of brightness temperatures at different channels.
-The current version of the Bootstrap algorithm is 3.1 (Comiso et al., 2017), which is used in the CDR processing.
+We use the current version of the Bootstrap algorithm, 3.1 (Comiso et al., 2017), in CDR processing.
 The Bootstrap method uses the fact that scatter plots of different sets of channels show distinct clusters that correspond to pure surface types (100% sea ice or open water) (Comiso, 1986).

-Figure 6 shows a schematic of the general relationship between two channels.
+The scatterplots in Figure 7 show the general relationship between brightness temperatures from 37V versus 19V (left) and 37V versus 37H (right).
 Points that fall along line segment AD represent 100% ice cover.
-Points that cluster around point O represent open water (0% ice).
+Points that cluster near point O represent open water (0% ice).
+Within the pack, away from the ice edge, the algorithm uses the relationship between 37V and 37H brightness temperatures.
 Concentration for a point B is determined by a linear interpolation along the distance from O to I where I is the intersection of segment OB and segment AD.
-This is described by the following equation:
+In the example shown Figure 7 (right), point B is about halfway between I and O, and it represents a grid cell with about 50% SIC.